XSS3cut10n3r/My-NSA-Codebreaker-2025/task2.md

 <img src="images/tcpstream.png" alt="TCPStream"/>
 </p>

-I then used a small Python script to generate a network diagram for the most relevant devices.
+I then used a Python script called [PcapXray](https://github.com/Srinivas11789/PcapXray) to generate a network diagram for the most relevant devices.
 Reading raw packets without context is error-prone, so the diagram helped focus the analysis.

 <p align="center">
 <img src="images/network.png" alt="Network"/>